-Aluminum-containing adjuvants are vaccine ingredients that have been used in vaccines since the 1930s.
-Small amounts of aluminum are added to some vaccines to help the body build stronger immunity against the germ in the vaccine.
-Aluminum is one of the most common metals found in nature and is present in air, food, and water.
-Previous scientific research has shown the amount of aluminum exposure in people who follow the recommended vaccine schedule is low and is not readily absorbed by the body.
+The CDC explains that these adjuvants have been vaccine ingredients since the 1930s.
+They claim that small amounts of aluminum are added to the vaccines to help the body build a stronger immunity against the germ or virus, and that aluminum is one of the most common metals in nature, found in air, food, and water.
+The CDC continues, claiming research shows the aluminum exposure from the vaccine schedule is low and not easily absorbed by the body.

 How many vaccines do children get per visit?
-According to the vaccine schedule7, it can be anywhere from one to eight vaccines in a single visit.
-They don’t get that many every well-child visit, granted, but they do get twenty-five before they’re a year old, according to the CDC’s recommendations8.
-So the amount of aluminum exposure is low?
+According to the vaccine schedule, it can be anywhere from one to eight vaccines in a single visit.
+They don’t get that many every well-child visit, but they do get twenty-five before they’re a year old, according to the CDC’s recommendations .
+So, is the amount of aluminum exposure as low as the CDC claimed?
 Maybe in a single vaccine.
-But take that number and multiply it by twenty-five, in a little body, and the exposure isn’t low.
+But take that number and multiply it by twenty-five in a small body, and the exposure isn’t low at all.

-What else does that quote say?
-The aluminum doesn’t get readily absorbed into the child’s body.
-And that’s true—not all the pathways for detoxing things like aluminum are fully formed in a young child.
-So what is all the aluminum of those twenty-five vaccines doing?
-Just sitting there in baby’s body.
+Beyond that, not all the pathways for detoxing things like aluminum are fully formed in a young child.
+So, what is all the aluminum of those twenty-five vaccines doing?
+Just sitting there in the infant’s body.

-Maybe the amount of aluminum in the vaccines could be negligible.
-Maybe, if they were to only get one, and that’s the only source of the exposure.
-But it’s not.
-We’re exposed to it in our air and water, as well.
-The amount of heavy metal toxicity your child may have been exposed to, then, wasn’t negligible.
-It wasn’t low.
-It was building up, and sitting there.
+The amount of aluminum in the vaccines could be at negligible levels; that is, if babies were to only get one, and that was the only source of exposure.
+But it isn’t.
+We’re exposed to aluminum through our air and water as well.
+The amount of metal toxicity your child may have been exposed to wasn’t negligible after all.
+It was building up and just sitting there.

-The good news is that you can test the amount of heavy metals in your system.
-You can detox from them.
-Your body is constantly trying to get back to homeostasis, and it is made to be able to repair itself.
+The good news is that you can test the levels of toxic metals in the body.
+It is possible to detox from them, especially later in childhood and into adulthood.
+The body is constantly trying to get back to homeostasis, and it’s designed to repair itself.

-Developmental disorders can be just as hard on the families of children struggling.
-Childcare isn’t easy.
-Period.
-Family life when that child has unique needs can be even harder.
+Childcare isn’t easy, and family life when a child has unique needs can be even harder.